engineergrowth/DEHub/05_tooling/README.md

 # 🛠️ Data Engineering Tools

 I’m still learning, so I’m not qualified to dive into use cases, strengths, or weaknesses for most tools.
 To create this section, I gathered as many tools as I could and had AI handle a lot of the heavy lifting.
+I will be adding additional resource links as I incorporate some of these into my personal toolset.
 Since my time is thin, I wrote a script to check for dead links and replaced any broken ones.
 If you find any inaccurate links that slipped through, please email me at <a href="mailto:bgeard@wgu.edu">bgeard@wgu.edu</a>.

 ---